PDackers/JavaScript-Algorithms/README.md

 # JavaScript-Algorithms
-Algorithms and Data Structures implemented in JavaScript.
+Algorithms and data structures that are implemented in JavaScript

 ## Editor
-Everything in this repository is written using Google Chrome's Sources/Snippets.
+Everything in this repository is written using Google Chrome's Snippets.

 ## Source
-Udemy: https://www.udemy.com/course/data-structures-algorithms-javascript/ .
+This is the course on Udemy: https://www.udemy.com/course/data-structures-algorithms-javascript/.
 This excellent course with clear instructions taught me a lot about algorithms and data structures in general.

 ## Code
-All code is written by me with examples from the instructor.
-It's not the best commented code or the best written code as I wanted to focus on learning the algorithms and data structures.
+All the code is written by me with examples from the instructor.
+It's not the best commented or written code, as I wanted to focus on learning the algorithms and data structures.